Implementing a Red Hat Enterprise Linux High Availability Add-On cluster in a multizone region environment

 Use the following information and procedures to implement a Red Hat Enterprise Linux (RHEL) High Availability Add-On cluster in a multizone region environment.
 The cluster uses instances in IBM® Power® Virtual Server as cluster nodes.
 The virtual server instances run in different zones in a multizone region.
 The setup uses either the powervs-move-ip or the powervs-subnet cluster resource agent to manage the service IP address of an application in a multizone region implementation.

-The resource agent supports only the use of different zones in the same multizone region.
-Deployment across multiple regions is not supported.
+The resource agent works only in zones that belong to the same multizone region.
+Cluster deployments across multiple regions are not supported.
 See Multizone regions (MZR) and IBM Cloud regions for more information about multizone regions and available locations.

 The information describes how to transform the individual virtual server instances into a cluster.